-All students are assigned to one of seven dormitories.
-Faculty members live in the building to assist, supervise, and advise students whenever necessary.
+Students live in seven dormitories.
+Faculty members reside in each building and are available to assist and supervise students as needed.
 Visit the Housing page to find out more about residences on campus.

-The Phelps School campus is closed during Thanksgiving Break (November), Winter Break (December – January) and Spring Break (March).
-International students must make other arrangements for these periods of time.
-Reservations for travel must be made well in advance and communicated to the Dean of Students.
-Transportation to both the airport and the train station is provided at the start of each vacation period.
+The school campus is closed during Thanksgiving Break (a week in November), Winter Break (two weeks in late December to early January) and Spring Break (two weeks in March).
+Students who cannot travel home must make other temporary living/stay arrangements during the breaks.
+Students (and/or their parents) must make their travel reservations well in advance and notify the Dean of Students.
+The school can provide transportation to and from the train station and airport at the start of each vacation period.

 The Phelps School has successfully integrated foreign students in the American educational system for many years.
-In the past ten years, all of our international graduates who have applied to American colleges and universities have been accepted into those programs.
-Our English as a Second Language (ESL) classes are taught by professionals who are trained and experienced in teaching English to foreign students.
-Therefore, we are able to accept foreign students at any level of English proficiency.
-No TOEFL score is required for admission, although TOEFL scores are useful in determining placement within the four levels of ESL.
-A TOEFL score of 90 or above is required to enter mainstream English.
+In the past ten years, all of our international graduates who have applied to American colleges and universities have been accepted.
+Our English as a Second Language (ESL) classes are taught by professionals trained and experienced in teaching English to foreign students.
+That’s why we can accept and work well with students at any level of English proficiency.
+While we do not require specific TOEFL scores for admission, scores do help us place students appropriately in our four levels of ESL.
+We require a TOEFL score of 90 before allowing students to enter mainstream classes.

 The core of our philosophy is to expose the student to as much English as possible while providing a safety net of support.
-Our ESL students are mainstreamed into most core classes with the American students for full academic credit.
+Our ESL students are mainstreamed into most core classes for full academic credit.
 Instead of a regular English class, however, they are placed into ESL classes where they can work at their own level and speed to build their English language skills.
-Students who need additional help will also take scaffolded history and science classes to assist with vocabulary.
-Every day there is a tutorial period during which any student may go to his teachers for extra help or explanations.
+Students who need additional help take scaffolded history and science classes to assist with vocabulary.
+At the end of each class day, students can take advantage of the tutorial period to see teachers for extra help or explanations.

-Our interscholastic sports teams include soccer, cross-country running, basketball, golf, tennis, baseball, wrestling, and lacrosse.
-Students may also choose to participate in bowling, film appreciation, indoor sports, studio art, photography, rocketry, yearbook, etc.
+Our interscholastic sports teams include soccer, cross country, basketball, golf, tennis, baseball, wrestling, and lacrosse.
+Students also enjoy afternoon activities in music, studio art, gardening, bowling, film appreciation, indoor sports, photography, yearbook, ultimate frisbee, and other games that students request.

-Weekends offer numerous and varied activities.
-There are on-campus movies, inter-dorm sports competitions, and trips to the local shopping mall.
+Weekends offer wide-ranging activities and off campus events, as well as on-campus movies, inter-dorm sports competitions, and trips to the local shopping mall.
 Dances with girls’ schools are regularly scheduled throughout the year.
-The boys may also sign up for trips to professional sports events, such as football, baseball, basketball and ice hockey games or WWF wrestling bouts.
-They may go to concerts, theater productions, museums, off-campus movies, local restaurants or into Philadelphia for shopping or sightseeing.
+The boys may also sign up for trips to professional sports events in Philadelphia – football, baseball, basketball, ice hockey, even WWF wrestling bouts.
+They may go to concerts, theater productions, museums, movie theaters, local restaurants, or into Philadelphia for shopping or sightseeing.
 Other activities, such as hiking, rafting and The Renaissance Faire, are scheduled in season.